Reducibility of low dimensional Poincar\'e duality spaces: Further remarks

 It is not hard to check that $X$ satisfies Poincar\'e duality.

 Notice that $X$ is stably equivalent to $C(\eta^2) \vee S^3$ since $\Theta = \eta^2$ stably, and that thus that

 is trivial.
 Since $w_1(X) =0$, the Wu--formula implies that $w_2(X) = v_2(X) = 0$.
-Now the analog of \cref{reduction dim 4} precisely says that if $X$ is reducible, then there exists a spin 5-manifold $M$ mapping by a degree 1 map to $X$.
+If $X$ is reducible, then there exists a 5-manifold $M$ mapping by a degree 1 normal map to $X$, as explained in the proof of \cref{reduction dim 4}.
+In particular, there exists a degree 1 map $f \colon M \to X$ where $M$ is a spin 5-manifold.
+We will show that no such map exists, in other words we aim at showing that the canonical map